 For tidal streams to generate a reasonable amount of energy ie 1000 MW, 1000 turbines are needed.
 The capital cost is quite high, the carbon emissions are low, but as the generation of tidal power is not constant and electricity can only be generated when the tide is running, it too has to be supported by 80% of the installed renewable energy capacity, to avoid black outs.

 So what to do?
-We certainly shouldn’t discount renewable energies.
-Where they make sense they have a useful contribution to make and help us to meet our green targets.
+We shouldn’t completely discount renewable energies.
+Solar panels can make sense on traffic road signs and calculators for example.
 But to deal with the energy crisis facing us in terms of the growing gap between capacity and demand we have to refocus the debate and look at a balanced power generation solution for the UK, embracing a mixture of technologies which above all includes Nuclear.
-The process has been taken much further in France where 75% of their electricity is produced by nuclear power.
-The UK imports electricity from France in times of high demand.

 Download our White Paper: renewables-misnomer